 – Free Trial

 And the best part?
-If you’re not ready for commitment just yet, Tailwind offers a free trial to whose who’d like to test out the waters first.
+If you’re not ready for commitment just yet, Tailwind offers a free trial to those who’d like to test out the waters first.
 This is what I initially did and as you can see, I haven’t looked back since!

-As always, if you have any questions at all, feel free to leave them down below and I’ll get back to you.
+And as always, if you have any questions at all, feel free to leave them down below and I’ll get back to you.

 Love and light,